marcpaterno/devel-notes/conda.md

 Finally, each environment *might* also contain a `.condarc` file specific to that channel.

 To avoid entanglements with licensed software from Anaconda, Inc., you need to make sure none of your `.condarc` files includes the channel `defaults`.
-This channel contains packages curated by Anaconda, Inc., and use of this channel is controlled by their licensing terms.
+This channel contains packages curated by Anaconda, Inc., and the use of this channel is controlled by their licensing terms.

 ## Various notes on best practices.